AEM and Creative Cloud integration best practices

 Avoid using AEM desktop app to manage assets directly in the network share of AEM Assets.
 For example, avoid using AEM desktop app to move/copy multiple files.
 Instead, use the AEM Assets web UI to drag folders from Finder/Explorer to the network share or use the AEM Assets Folder Upload feature.

-Neither AEM desktop app nor AEM to Creative Cloud folders sharing were built to support migration of assets from existing systems or large volumes of assets stored on servers.
+To plan and execute asset migrations from existing system to a new system or migration of large volume of assets stored on servers, see the Migration Guide .
+AEM desktop app and AEM to Creative Cloud integrations do not support such migrations.
 Due to the large volumes of assets to be ingested, and additional requirements around metadata mapping, transformation, and ingestion, migrations should be handled using different tools and approaches.